 All of these factors are important, and the best grill for you may not be the one that is best for the next guy.
 But this article should give you a reference frame to start from.
 P.S.
 Looking for a smoker box to go along with your grill?
 Check out my picks.

 Char-Broil Performance TRU Infrared 500

-Okay, Char-Broil is well known for their grill production prowess, and I love pretty much any grill made from them (especially the charcoal burning variety).
+OK, Char-Broil is well known for their grill production prowess, and I love pretty much any grill made from them (especially the charcoal burning variety).
 The major selling point with these grills is the infrared performance.

-Infrared performance allows you to sear your meat perfectly every time because it can reach such high temperatures, but where infrared performance begins to shine is when the meat has been seared properly, and you have to remove it from the heat.
+Infrared performance lets you sear your meat perfectly every time because it can reach such high temperatures, but where infrared performance begins to shine is when the meat has been seared properly, and you have to remove it from the heat.
 Infrared technology will heat up the grill, but because you are not relying on a flame for the heating source you will never have to worry about flare-ups, resulting in perfectly even heat distribution.

 The TRU Infrared 500 has 3 separate burners with 500 square inches of primary cooking space, and a 180 square inch porcelain coated swing rack.
 It uses a consistent easy to start ignition system that gives a dependable spark on each burner and lights the first time, every time.
-Find this grill here at Amazon.
+Find this grill at Amazon.